Community Public Health Research

 Using data and information collected from EPA researchers and partners, communities can better understand how environmental, social, and economic factors may impact the health and well-being of both individuals and the community.

 - Community-Focused Exposure and Risk Screening Tool (C-FERST)

 - Health Impact Assessments

-- Indicators and Methods for Constructing a U.S. Tribal Well-Being Index for Sustainable and Healthy Communities Research (PDF) (26 pp, 1.4MB, About PDF)
+- Indicators and Methods for Constructing a U.S. Tribal Well-being Index for Sustainable and Healthy Communities Research

 - Regional Sustainable Environmental Science (RESES)